amdeu/typo3-shape/Documentation/GettingStarted.md

 3. **Create new content element → Form elements → Shape Form**
 4. In the Plugin Options, select your form in the **Form** record selector

-Your form is now live!
+Your form is now ready to use!

 ## 🔗 Next Steps